How to Laminate Wood Together: A Step-by-Step Guide

 Cutting the Wood

 Cutting the wood is an important step in the laminating process as this is forming the base of the final product.
 In most cases, it is more cost effective to cut pieces of wood that are slightly larger than required in order to allow for slight imperfections in cutting and measurements.
-In most home improvement stores, pre-cut pieces of wood can easily be found, but these may be limited to sizes and shapes available.
+In most home improvement stores, pre-cut pieces of wood can easily be found, but rough stock gives you more control over the final width, thickness, and grain match.

 When considering what kind of saw is best for cutting wood, there are two main options: a hand saw or power saw.
 Hand saws provide greater control and accuracy when measuring the size and angle of cuts.
 However, if precision is important for the project, using a power saw like a miter saw or table saw will provide sharp, repeatable cuts perfect for fitting pieces together precisely.
+If the stock is bowed or rough, a jointer or planer can help create flat faces and square edges before glue is applied.
 Additionally, power saws can make straight cuts with ease and speed up production time significantly.

 The last decision to make when cutting wood is what type of blades to use.
 For softer woods like pine, using a crosscut blade instead of a rip blade is essential as it helps reduce blow outs and splintering.
 Blades with carbide tips also help prevent chipping which can be beneficial if attaching hardwoods like oak.